libis/urlchecker-extended/README.md

-+ ## Repository Fork Details
+> **Note**
-+
+> ## Repository Fork Details
-+ This repository has been forked from https://github.com/bythepixel/urlchecker for the following two reasons:
+> This repository has been forked from https://github.com/bythepixel/urlchecker for the following reasons:
-+
+>
-+ 1. **Reason One:** Each test failure sends a seperate message to slack/teams which can get messy if there are allot of tests for a single domain.
+> 1. Each test failure sends a seperate message to slack/teams which can get messy if there are allot of tests for a single domain.
 This will be combined into a single message.
-+
+>
-+ 2. **Reason Two:** The original code tests every return status for a single URL, we just want to check the first one.
+> 2. The original code tests every return status for a single URL, we just want to check the first one.
-+
+>
-+ Special thanks to the people at bythepixel for the original GitHub Action that inspired this fork.
+> Special thanks to the people at bythepixel for the original GitHub Action that inspired this fork.

 # urlchecker